 Access to the river for swimming, boating and fishing has been identified by the public as an aspiration.
 However, due to the environmental protection afforded to the river in this location, in combination with the shallow depth adjacent to the Quarter, this may not be possible.

 Kilkenny County Council has secured funding from Failte Ireland to build a Water Based Activity Hub to access the River Nore from the grounds of County Hall.

-Maximise active use of public realm already in place Above; Kings Cross Below; Wild Mile, Chicago
+Above; Kings Cross Below; Wild Mile, Chicago

 Amenity Recommendations:

 River Nore Greenway